Connect with others who understand.

 Bathe Less Frequently

 Frequent and prolonged baths strip the skin of its natural oils, leading to dryness.
-Avoid taking long, frequent baths.
-Additionally, use warm water for your baths, as hot water can also contribute to skin dryness.
+Avoid taking long baths.
+Also, use warm water, as hot water can also contribute to skin dryness.
 Using a gentle skin cleanser rather than a harsher soap can minimize the drying of your skin.

 Use a humidifier in your home or office during the winter months when the air is cold and dry.
-In the winter, you should also avoid sitting too close to heat sources, such as radiators, as this can further dry your skin out.
+In the winter, you should also avoid sitting too close to heat sources, such as radiators, as this can further dry your skin.

 Find Support